Luis Raposo: Bandido

 On 7 March 2006, Sandham, Kellestine and David Weiche travelled to British Columbia to visit the Peace Arch Park on the American-Canadian border.
 American bikers generally cannot enter Canada, as most of them have criminal records and vice versa.
 The Peace Arch Park, where it is possible to hold a conversation without crossing the border, is a popular meeting place for Canadian and American bikers.
 An American Bandido, Peter "Mongo" Price, told Sandham and Kellestine that Houston was furious that the "no surrender crew" were still wearing Bandido patches despite being expelled in December 2005.
 Price was the national sergeant-at-arms of Bandidos USA, making him in charge of discipline, and accompanying him were Keinard "Hawaiian Ken" Post and Brian Bentley of the Washington state Bandidos.
 The fact that Price had flown from Houston to meet Kellestine and Sandham in the Peace Arch Park suggested he had something especially important to say, that he could not say on the phone or write in an email.
 In his emails to his enemy Raposo after the meeting in the Peace Arch Park, Sandham adopted a mocking, condescending tone of superiority, as he was secure in the knowledge that Houston was on his side.

 Kellestine refused to allow a friend of Raposo recently released from prison to retrieve his motorcycle, which he left on Kellestine's farm before going to prison, which Raposo took as a challenge.
 On 8 March 2006, Raposo wrote an email to Sandham, complaining that Sandham was not answering his cellphone as he wrote in capital letters: "MY TIME IS BETTER SPENT TAKING CARE OF OUR BROTHERS IN JAIL THEN TRYING TO GET A HOLD OF OUR BROTHER OUTSIDE".
 On 9 March 2006, Sandham wrote back: "Chopper, there is a reason why I am not contacting you right now.
 I am not available and I just talked with you last week.
 You have to stop calling the guys so many times a day and night.
-Some of the guys parents and familes are getting very upset.
+Some of the guys parents and families are getting very upset.
 Stop call the brothers homes and families".
 At a party held in Toronto to celebrate the 40th anniversary of the founding of the Bandidos in 1966 on 18 March 2006, Sandham was supposed to be present, but did not arrive nor did he call to say he would be absent.
 Kellestine likewise did not attend nor provide contact anyone about the reasons for his absence.
 After the party, Raposo was convinced that Sandham and Kellestine were engaged in some sort of plot against him.
 Raposo started to carry a gun at all times when out of his parents' house.
 Muscedre was very loyal to his supposed biker "brother" Kellestine and talked of shooting Frank Lenti for some insulting remarks he had made about Kellestine.
 Muscedere rejected Raposo's concerns, saying that Kellestine was his "brother" and always would be.